laurengall/reverseAString/README.md

-# stringManipulator Version 1.5
+# stringManipulator Version 2.1
 ### Expected change for next update:

-Functionality to continue the program
-Fcuntionality to perform mulitple operations on the same string
+Functionality to perform mulitple operations on the same string